 My editor at Apples and Honey Press, Ann Koffsky, asked me if I would write a picture book about the Persian Jewish community.
 She said there were no picture books that she knew of about them and felt there was a need.

 After doing some research, I was hooked.
 I wanted to learn as much about this community as I could and was lucky to find a wonderful source who answered my questions.
 Her grandparents were from Hamadan.
-When I learned that Esther and Mordicai’s tomb was there, it seemed perfect to write the book a Persian Jewish family in the U.S.
+When I learned that Esther and Mordicai’s tomb was there, it seemed perfect to write the book about a Persian Jewish family in the U.S.

 What do you hope readers will learn from reading A Persian Princess?